-Electronic Health Records (EHR)
+BT1330 Electronic Health Records (EHR)

 This course introduces the student to common administrative procedures performed in both small and large medical practices.
 Students will learn to input patient information, bill insurance companies, and schedule appointments.
 The student will be able to run common reports associated with the medical practice, including day sheets, patient ledgers, and other financial reports that are important to the day-by-day financial operations of the medical practice.
-The software used in this course is SimChart.
+The software used in this course is EHRclinic practice management (PM) and electronic health record (EHR) software.

-Practice Management for the Medical Office
+BT1340 Practice Management for the Medical Office

 Upon completion of this course, the student will learn the medical billing cycle and the role that computers play in that cycle.
 The course will also cover the use of health information technology, electronic health records, HIPAA, and the HITECH Act.
-The software used in this course is SimChart.
+The software used in this course is EHRclinic practice management (PM) and electronic health record (EHR) software.

-Keyboarding and Document Processing, Proofreading and Editing
+BT1350 Keyboarding and Document Processing, Proofreading and Editing